 Most of the 13 original states established churches, and many officially restricted office-holding to Trinitarians or to those who professed to believe biblical doctrines.
 By contrast, the U.S. Constitution prohibited test oaths for federal officials, but it did not interfere with existing state practices.
 In time, however, the prohibition on federal religious oaths, as well as the provisions of the First Amendment, had a liberalizing effect on state practices.

-Two famous 19th century cases epitomized the lingering remnants of blasphemy laws.
+Two famous 19th-century cases epitomized the lingering remnants of blasphemy laws.
 In People v.
 Ruggles (N.Y.
 1811), a New York court upheld the conviction of a man who referred to Jesus and his mother in unflattering terms.
 Even though New York no longer had a statute on the subject, the court’s chief judge, James Kent, ruled that the offense of blasphemy violated the state’s common law as carried over from England (but Kent believed that the state laws prohibited blasphemy only against the Christian religion).

 In Commonwealth v.
 Kneeland (Mass.
 1838), the Supreme Court of Massachusetts, led by Lemuel Shaw, upheld the conviction of a publisher who denied the existence of God, Jesus, and miracles.
 Both convictions resulted in relatively short jail terms (and in Ruggles a fine).
-Meanwhile, Kneeland was the last such conviction in the United States.

 The laissez-faire attitude that the U.S. government takes toward religious doctrine contrasts with practices in other parts of the world.